Salwick

 The area of "Clifton With Salwick" was in the Archdeaconry of Richmond in the Diocese of Chester.

-The etymology of Salwick is unclear.
+The toponymy of Salwick is unclear.
 The "wick" may come from Old English wic, meaning an earlier Romano-British settlement specialised in farming; but the "Sal(w)" element is unclear.

 Salwick is the home of the Springfields nuclear fuel manufacturing plant operated by Westinghouse Electric Company, which dominates the village.

 In November 2021 a poultry farm near Salwick was the location for an outbreak of Bird Flu (Avian influenza H5N1).
 Temporary control zones spanning 3 km and 10 km around the property were set up, spanning from Blackpool to Fulwood.

+The Hand and Dagger is a popular country pub, dating from about 1800, next to bridge 26 on the Lancaster Canal.
+The unusual name derives from the devices shown on the crest of the local Clifton family.